splunk/observability-workshop/content/en/s4r/8-synthetics/3-synthetics-to-apm.md

 {{% notice title="Exercise" style="green" icon="running" %}}

-* In the waterfall find the second call out to **POST checkout**.
+* In the waterfall find an entry that starts with **POST checkout**.
 * Click on the **>** button in front of it to drop open the metadata section.
-* Verify that the credit card information is passed to the service.
-* Close the Meta Data view and confirm you have the same view as above.
+Observe the metadata that is collected, note the **Server-Timing** header.
+This header is what allows us to correlate the test run to a back-end trace.
 * Click on the blue {{% icon icon="link" %}} **APM** link on the **POST checkout** line in the waterfall.
 {{% /notice %}}